 Santa Paula, California

 The Chapel of Our Lady of the Most Holy Trinity is prominently located at the head of the main quadrangle at Thomas Aquinas College.
-This central location reflects the central role of faith in the pursuit of wisdom.
-As domus Dei, the chapel is intended to offer a beautiful edifice for divine liturgy, for prayer, and to be an image of our heavenly destiny.
-The design partakes of the broad tradition of Catholic architecture including the Early Christian, the Romanesque, the Renaissance, the Baroque, the Spanish tradition, and the churches of Southern California.
+This important location reflects the centrality of faith in the pursuit of wisdom.
+The design for the chapel is inspired by the churches of Southern California as well as the broader Catholic tradition.

 SANTA PAULA, CA — The archbishop of Los Angeles, Cardinal Roger Mahony, presided at the Dedication Mass of Our Lady of the Most Holy Trinity Chapel on Saturday, March 7, 2009, at 11:00 a.m.